 About

-Bryan’s team currently applies network machine learning to real problems.
+Bryan’s team in the past has applied network machine learning to real problems.
 They have analyzed graphs with billions of edges.
-Through a pandemic initiative (Studies in Pandemic Preparedness – Microsoft Research), our network analytics can be applied to organizational science as detailed in this Harvard Business Review article.
+Through a pandemic initiative (Studies in Pandemic Preparedness – Microsoft Research (opens in new tab)), our network analytics can be applied to organizational science as detailed in this Harvard Business Review article (opens in new tab).
 This network machine learning research has also led to shipping recommendation engines within Bing, deployment of tools to combat tech fraud, and algorithms / tools to better understand news provenance.
-Many of the supporting machine learning libraries have been open sourced in collaboration with Johns Hopkins University and are available as graspologic on GitHub.
-This team continually improves and maintains graspologic.
+Many of the supporting machine learning libraries have been open sourced in collaboration with Johns Hopkins University and are available as graspologic (opens in new tab) on GitHub.

 Bryan’s team previously developed software for data science.
 They focus on the intersection of artificial intelligence and business intelligence for scalable interaction with data.
 The team helped enable text analysis within Power BI.
 The team shipped a suite of new data interfaces through Power BI.
 The open source visuals include the Network Navigator, Time Brush, Table Sorter, Attribute Slicer, Cluster Map, Facet Key, and Strippets Browser.
 The team has also shipped multiple “solutions templates” for social brand management and news analytics.